cdimascio/go-bunyan-logger/README.md

-##go-logger
+##go-bunyan-logger
-**go-logger** is a simple and fast JSON structured-logging library for Go.
+**go-bunyan-logger** is a simple and fast JSON structured-logging library for Go.
 It is inspired by [bunyan](https://github.com/trentm/node-bunyan).

 ```
 	log := logger.NewStdLogger("myapp")
 	log.Info("An information message")
 ```

-**go-logger** seconds the bunyan manifesto: erver logs should be structured.
+**go-bunyan-logger** seconds the bunyan manifesto: erver logs should be structured.
 JSON's a good format.
 Let's do that.
 A log record is one line of JSON.stringify'd output.
 Let's also specify some common names for the requisite and common fields for a log record (see below).

 ## Installation
-`go get github.com/cdimascio/go-logger`
+`go get github.com/cdimascio/go-bunyan-logger`

 ## Usage